longfangsong/union_type/doc/why.md

 And we can uses a certain method if and only if it exists on all these types, these methods should be "automatically" become usable, without using `match` to get the actual child type.

 By using macros, we can bring part of this feature to rust.
+And we come to this crate.